50 Cent Drops Major ‘Power’ Season 4 Revelation, Premiere Date To Be Announced

 — Из жизни звезд (@StarsPositive) April 3, 2017

-This may be another hype job by 50 Cent or perhaps Tommy really has a twin brother – it will certainly be an interesting twist.
+This may be another hype job by 50 Cent, or perhaps Tommy really has a twin brother – it will certainly be an interesting twist.

-In the shocking third season cliffhanger, Ghost is arrested by his former lover Angela for the murder of Greg Knox.
+In the shocking third season cliffhanger, Ghost is arrested by his former lover, Angela, for the murder of Greg Knox.
 To make matters worse for Ghost, 50 Cent’s Kanan has kidnapped his son Tariq.

 After Greg Knox suspected Angela was the leak in the FBI department, he contacted Mike Sandoval.
-When Knox figured out Sandoval is the real mole, he tries to convince Knox to setup Angela; however, he refuses and Sandoval kills Greg and sets him up by living his phone in his apartment.
+When Knox figured out Sandoval is the real mole, he tries to convince Knox to setup Angela.
+However, he refuses, and Sandoval kills Greg and sets him up by leaving his phone in his apartment.

 Sandoval has maintained his double agent status, which makes Ghost’s situation in prison more dangerous.
-Meanwhile Tommy has finally started to put himself first and we saw his relationship with Ghost deteriorate.
-Ghost and Tommy planned to take out their new drug supplier and Mr. Egan ended up on top as the new supplier while Ghost sits in jail.
+Meanwhile, Tommy has finally started to put himself first, and we saw his relationship with Ghost deteriorate.
+Ghost and Tommy planned to take out their new drug supplier, and Mr. Egan ended up on top as the new supplier while Ghost sits in jail.

 Will Tommy help Ghost clear his name in Power Season 4?
-Tommy has always been James St. Patrick’s right-hand man but it seem like the roles have been reversed and Tommy is in control.
+Tommy has always been James St. Patrick’s right-hand man, but it seems like the roles have been reversed, and Tommy is in control.

-It appears that Ghost will finally start to suffer some of the consequences for his actions in the fourth season.
+It appears that Ghost will finally start to suffer some of the consequences of his actions in the fourth season.
 He may lose his son to Kanan, who seems to be fond of him.
 Kanan may see Tariq as someone that will be loyal to him unlike his biological son, who was loyal to Ghost.

-Naturi Naughton, who plays Tasha, talked to Hollywood Life about Season 4 and what fans can expect.
-Naughton explains how she believes her character will react to Ghost’s being in prison:
+Naturi Naughton, who plays Tasha, talked to Hollywood Life about Season 4, and what fans can expect.
+Naughton explains how she believes her character will react to Ghost’s being in prison.

 “I think once Tasha figures out that Ghost has been arrested, she goes into protect mode.
 She goes into: How do I fix this?
 I think, because she’s the mother of their kids, she’s just all about, like, forget about being angry, let’s just figure out how do get you out.
 That’s what makes her such a ride or die.
 She’s always looking out for him.
 Even though Ghost is doing him, she protects him.”